qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 *JMX* is probably one of the most well known *RMI services* and is usually a reliable and easy target for attackers.
 Instead of securing *JMX* services correctly with user authentication or client certificates, administrators often take the easy route and prevent access to *JMX* services from untrusted networks.
-This makes *SSRF* attacks on *JMX* endpoints an interesting topic, as it may allows to attack unreachable *JMX* endpoints.
+This makes *SSRF* attacks on *JMX* endpoints an interesting topic, as it may allows to attack unreachable *JMX* endpoints in the backend.

 From the *SSRF* perspective, *JMX* is very similar to the custom *RMI service* discussed before.
 Despite being a well known service, *JMX* endpoints do not have a fixed ``ObjID`` value.
 A ``lookup`` operation on the *RMI registry* is